realworldocaml/book/en/compiler-output-formats.md

 ### Syntax errors

+The OCaml parser's goal is to output a well-formed AST data structure to the next phase of compilation, and so it rejects source code which doesn't match basic syntactic requirements.
+The compiler emits a *syntax error* in this situation, with a pointer to the filename and line and character number that's as close to the error as possible.

-The compiler emits a *syntax error* if it fails to convert the source code into an AST.
-Here's an example syntax error that we obtain by using the `module` keyword incorrectly inside a `let` binding.
+Here's an example syntax error that we obtain by performing a module assignment as a statement instead of as a let-binding.

 ```ocaml
 (* broken_module.ml *)